 College of Science & Engineering

-- More than 40 percent of the undergraduate majors in the college are engaged in research, the majority of which involves projects in which students work directly with faculty.
-Students have the opportunity to write short proposals in order to receive up to $1,400 in research funding from the dean's office.
+- More than 40 percent of undergraduate majors are engaged in research; the majority of projects involve students working directly with faculty.
+Students have the opportunity to apply for research funding to support their own projects through the Science and Engineering Research Center.

-- College of Science & Engineering faculty have been awarded millions of research dollars for investigating child development, sustainability, wind energy, cancer, Alzheimer’s disease, mercury contamination, the psychology of obesity and other projects.
+- Faculty have been awarded millions of research dollars for investigating child development, galaxy mapping, sustainability, wind energy, cancer, Alzheimer’s disease, mercury contamination, and the essential element phosphorus.

-The Pre-Health Professions Program was elevated in status to the Pre-Health Professions Institute in 2013, the program’s 100th anniversary.
-Participants have garnered an 80 percent acceptance rate to medical school — twice the state and national average — over several decades.
+Participants in the Pre-Health Professions Institute have garnered an acceptance rate to medical school twice the state and national average over several decades.